-The grades you receive on your assignments, quizzes, homework, digital work, and discussion/participation activities are indicators of your progress in this class.
+The grades you receive on your assignments, quizzes, homework, digital work, drafts, revisions, papers, and participation activities are indicators of your progress toward college-level reading and writing.
 Students will be asked to keep an ongoing record of these grades.
 Additionally, it is each student's responsibility to continually monitor academic progress posted in each student's grade book on Blackboard.